About

 //

-Matthew Rowe is Music Director of Dutch National Ballet and Artistic Director of the Dutch Ballet Orchestra.
-He is also much sought-after as a guest conductor across the world.
-Renowned for his skill and experience in both the classics and in new works, his extensive repertoire also encompasses symphonic and operatic repertoire.
+Matthew Rowe is much sought-after as a guest conductor across the world.
+Music Director of Dutch National Ballet and Artistic Director of the Dutch Ballet Orchestra from 2012 until 2024, he is now their Principal Guest Conductor.
+Renowned for his skill and experience in both the classic ballets and in new works, his extensive repertoire also encompasses symphonic and operatic repertoire.

 Ⓒ Frances Marshall – Marshall Light Studio

-Praised internationally for his work, noteworthy ballet productions have included Christopher Wheeldon’s Cinderella, Alexei Ratmansky’s Firebird, and world premieres of Shen Wei’s Sacre du Printemps, Hans van Manen’s Variations for Two Couples and Ted Brandsen’s Mata Hari, while his extensive repertoire embraces the work of many renowned choreographers – including numerous works of George Balanchine, Hans van Manen, David Dawson and Krzysztof Pastor.
-Furthermore, Rowe also conducts the classics including Swan Lake, Nutcracker, Romeo and Juliet, Don Quichot, Giselle and Coppelia.
+Praised internationally for his work, noteworthy ballet productions have included Christopher Wheeldon’s Cinderella, Krzysztof Pastor’s The Tempest, Shen Wei’s Sacre du Printemps and world premieres of Ted Brandsen’s Mata Hari, Yuri Possokhov’s Violin Concerto and Jorma Elo’s Sibelius 4th Symphony.
+His extensive repertoire embraces the work of many renowned choreographers, including numerous works of George Balanchine, Hans van Manen, Alexei Ratmansky and David Dawson.
+Furthermore, Rowe also conducts the classics – including Swan Lake, Nutcracker, The Sleeping Beauty, Romeo and Juliet, Don Quichot, Paquita, Giselle and Coppelia.

-Matthew Rowe has a long-standing association with Nederlands Dans Theater, where he has collaborated with many contemporary choreographers including Jiří Kylián, Lightfoot León, Marco Goecke, Alexander Ekman, Hofesh Shechter and Crystal Pite.
-Most recently he directed Kunstkamer, a production celebrating 60 years of NDT.
-He also appears as a guest conductor with numerous international dance companies, including San Francisco Ballet, Stuttgart Ballet, Birmingham Royal Ballet, the Royal Swedish Ballet, English National Ballet, Finnish National Ballet, Polish National Ballet and the Royal Danish Ballet.
+Rowe has a long-standing association with Nederlands Dans Theater, where he has collaborated with many contemporary choreographers including Jiří Kylián, Lightfoot/ León, Marco Goecke, Alexander Ekman, Hofesh Shechter and Crystal Pite.
+Most recently he directed Do Not Run, Do Not Fly including world premieres from Marcos Morau and Yoann Bourgeois.
+He also appears with numerous other companies including San Francisco Ballet, Vienna State Ballet, National Ballet of Japan, Hong Kong Ballet, National Ballet of Canada, Finnish National Ballet, Polish National Ballet and the Royal Danish Ballet.

 Symphonic appearances have included all the BBC orchestras, as well as other British orchestras (London Symphony Orchestra, Scottish Chamber Orchestra, Scottish National Orchestra, Royal Liverpool Philharmonic Orchestra, Royal Philharmonic Orchestra, London Philharmonic Orchestra).
 Rowe has also worked extensively across Scandinavia, including with the Royal Danish Orchestra, the Danish National Symphony Orchestra, the Helsinki Philharmonic, the Norwegian Radio Orchestra and the Malmo Symphony Orchestra as well as with orchestras in the Netherlands, Germany, Italy, Spain, Russia, USA and Mexico.